Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Computation of the Energy Integrals

 \subsection{Hartree Energy}

+Here, we sketch the calculation of the Hartree energy in the case of an equilibrium Wigner function of the form (\ref{ansatzwigner}).
 The basic idea behind the calculation of the Hartree integral (\ref{Edf0}) is to decouple the distribution functions and the interaction potential with respect to their spatial arguments via Fourier transforms.
-Thus, we rewrite the Hartree term by using the Fourier transform of the potential $\tilde{V}_{\rm int}({\bf k})$ according to
+Thus, we rewrite the Hartree term by using the Fourier transform of the potential $\tilde{V}_{\rm d}({\bf k})$ according to